 In my lat post I shared the news that we were moving to North Carolina for a new job.
 Once we made the decision to go we had to take the next big step...putting the house on the market.

 We've sold 6 homes during our marriage, and they've all sold pretty quickly, so I've done this enough times to know what you should do.
 This isn't about picking a great realtor or setting the right price, which are important steps to consider, this is all about getting your home ready to put on the market.

 Before we even sign the papers for the realtor to list our house, we always go through a checklist of things to focus on to get the house ready.
-If you need to sell a house quickly like we did, and even if you don’t, you have to make a list of the most important things that should be done.
-This isn’t the time to build a deck or start a big remodel, you are just doing essentials to get on the market.
+If you need to sell a house quickly like we did, and even if you don't, you have to make a list of the most important things that should be done.
+This isn't the time to build a deck or start a big remodel.
+You are just doing the essentials to get on the market.

 How to get your home ready to sell